DIY window box planters on a garden shed

 So to help with that, my thought was to add flower-filled DIY window planters on the shed… for the first time ever!

-I like to think that window planter boxes allow you to add flowers in areas that would normally be impossible.
+I like to think that window planter boxes or container gardens allow you to add colorful flowers in areas that would normally be impossible.
 Works for me!
-However that meant it was time to figure out how to build some easy window box planters out of reclaimed wood of course.
+However that meant it was time to figure out how to build some easy window box planters out of reclaimed wood… so they could be built for free!

-If you’ve ever envisioned adding window box planters to your own shed or even your home, here’s an easy way to build some!
+So if you’ve ever envisioned adding window box flowers to your own shed or even your home to create a pretty focal point with flowers or foliage plants, or perhaps even vegetables, here’s an easy way to build some!
+For nearly free!

 This post contains some affiliate products in which I earn a small percentage from qualifying purchases at no extra cost to you.
 I only endorse products I love to use.
 All opinions are my own.
 Any mention of Fusion Mineral Paint will get you 10% off if you shop through this page.